 Your school may transfer up to 25% of its total FWS allocation (initial and supplemental) to the FSEOG Program.
 The Department's permission is not required.
-Note that this total FWS allocation for an award year does not include FWS funds carried forward or carried back into the award year from other award years (see the chart above).
-The school must report any transfer of FWS funds to FSEOG as an
+(Your school's total FWS allocation does not include funds carried forward or carried back from other award years.
+See chart.)